Teamwork: Enhancing teamwork

 One way organizational psychologists measure teamwork is through the Knowledge, Skills, and Abilities (KSA) Teamwork Test.
 This test was developed by Michael Stevens and Michael Campion in 1994.
 It assesses people who want to join a team by measuring 14 KSA requirements for teamwork, especially within formal teams.
 The test has two main categories: Interpersonal KSAs that contain items such as Conflict Resolution and Communication, and Self-Management KSAs that include items such as Goal Setting and Task Coordination.

 Teamwork can be enhanced through team development interventions (TDIs) such as leadership training, team training, team debriefing, and team building.
 These TDIs improve communication, coordination, cooperation, and conflict management within teams.
 Promoting a sense of community among the team members through efforts such as group events also contributes to the enhancement of teamwork.

 Leadership and teamwork

-Leaders should establish trust with their teams and provide mutual encouragement to support the success of teams.
+Leaders should establish trust with their teams and provide mutual encouragement to support team success.
 Leaders can model collaborative behavior to demonstrate effective teamwork to their teams.
 Team leaders should be both task- and relationship-oriented to facilitate relationships that enhance teamwork.
 Leaders should ensure that the team member identify and understand their roles and responsibilities within the team.
 A successful team aligns it objectives with the organization’s vision and goals.
 Leaders are responsible for inspiring and motivating teams to facilitate the alignment of their objectives with those of the organization.